 Looking Ahead: Connections to History and Social Science in Kindergarten

 In Kindergarten, students will learn about civics, history, geography, and economics in greater depth and breadth.
-They will explore classroom roles and responsibilities, the concepts of fairness and justice, stories behind national holidays and symbols, the differences between maps and globes, and reasons for working, using money, and purchasing goods and services.
+They will explore classroom roles and responsibilities, the concepts of fairness and justice, and reasons for working, using money, and purchasing goods and services.

 Pre-Kindergarten Content Standards

-Topic 1: Civics: fairness, friendship, responsibility, and respect
+Topic 1.
+Civics: fairness, friendship, responsibility, and respect

 Supporting Question: What are fair rules and why do we need them?